Severn Railway Bridge: History

 Several fatalities occurred during the construction of the bridge.
 A baulk of timber fell on one man when a rope slipped, and another died when he fell from the part-completed structure, injuring himself on the staging as he fell.
 Only a few days after the bridge's opening, a rowing boat trying to pass underneath was caught in a giant eddy and capsized, one occupant being drowned.
-Over the succeeding years a number of accidents happened at the bridge involving larger vessels.
+Over the succeeding years a number of incidents happened at the bridge involving larger vessels.
 The trow Brothers was lost after a collision with one of the piers in 1879, and the Victoria, employed in the bridge's construction, was wrecked in the 1880s.
 In 1938, a tug and two barges got into difficulties and were carried along broadside by the tide into the bridge; a connecting hawser snagged one of the piers and the vessels capsized, with several fatalities.

 In 1943, a flight of three Spitfire fighter aircraft was being delivered by ATA pilots, including one woman, Ann Wood, from their factory in Castle Bromwich to Whitchurch, Bristol.
 As it was low tide, the lead pilot Johnnie Jordan flew under the bridge.
 Some time later, Ann Wood repeated this underflying – without realising that this time it was high tide and there was 30 ft less headroom but she just squeezed through.
 These were not the only instances of pilots buzzing the bridge, and on one occasion a Vickers Wellington bomber, a much larger aircraft, was seen to fly under it.
 The practice became so common that RAF police were called in and tasked with the recording of serial numbers of offending aircraft.
 After a few courts-martial the incidents ceased.